-First and foremost you should ask your listing agent to share their procedure for handling the multiple offer situation when they have their own offer and communicate it to all buyer agents.
-Transparency is critical because it will set the tone for successful negotiations.
+First and foremost, you should ask your listing agent to share their procedure for handling the multiple offer situation when they have their own offer and communicate it to all buyer agents.
+Transparency is critical because it will set the tone for successful negotiations during the offer process.
 Many buyers feel the listing agent has an unfair advantage when the listing agent has their own offer so it’s important to assure buyers they will be treated fairly.
-Remember, the more buyers who come to the table the higher the sale price so if they are put off by the handling of the offer presentation process by your listing agent, they may not make an offer at all.
+Remember, the more buyers who come to the table, the higher the sale price.
+So if they are put off by the handling of the offer presentation process by your listing agent, they may not make an offer at all.

-When we find ourselves in this situation, we strive to be fair and transparent during the offer presentation.
-Therefore we set the following procedure in motion to ensure that:
+When we find ourselves in this situation, we strive to be fair and transparent during the real estate offer process and presentation.
+To ensure this, we set the following procedure in motion:

-- I (Josie) will represent your interests during the offer presentation guided by industry rules for multiple representation
+- Josie will represent your interests during the offer presentation guided by industry rules for multiple representation.

-- you and I will then proceed to review all the other offers one at a time
+- You and Josie will then proceed to review all the other offers one at a time.

-If after we vet all the offers you decide to ask all buyers to make changes or improvements to their offer, Valerie will present her offer first, once again, before we see all the other offers.
-Our process is transparent, it’s fair and it reassures agents and buyers that they will be treated fairly and with utmost professionalism.
+If, after we vet all the offers, you decide to ask all buyers to make changes or improvements to their offer, Valérie will present her offer first, once again, before we see all the other offers.
+Our offer process is transparent, it’s fair, and it reassures agents and buyers that they will be treated fairly and with utmost professionalism.

 The real estate industry is filled with reputable and professional agents we work with every day.
-Nevertheless we have come across unscrupulous listing agents who reviewed all other buyers offers first, increased their own buyer’s offer by just $1,000 more than the highest offer on the table, presented their offer from their buyer last and had it accepted by the seller – all to earn a higher commission.
+Nevertheless, we have come across unscrupulous listing agents during the offer process who reviewed all other buyers offers first, increased their own buyer’s offer by just $1,000 more than the highest offer on the table, presented their offer from their buyer last, and had it accepted by the seller – all to earn a higher commission.
 Had they allowed fair competition to take its course, your house would most likely have sold for more money.

 We work with many buyers and the likelihood of us obtaining our own offer on one of our listings is quite high.
 This is to your advantage because two offers on your property at one time will result in a much higher price than having just one.